sawsansalameh222/Capstone-Project/README.md

 6. visitor view a list of recipes in page in the navbar contains all recipes
 7.  visitor view a single recipe with details of that recipe like see ingredients and steps...etc.
 8. user can see only his recipes manage and organize them

+9. As a visitor/user, I want to search or  filter recipes by category so I can find the type of dish I want quickly.

-9. admin manage all recipes and users to maintain the paltform and remove inappropriate content
+10. admin manage all recipes and users to maintain the paltform and remove inappropriate content

 ## ERD
 ![ERD](./images/Untitled.png)